aura-automation/aura-automation.github.io/docs/structure.md

 </table>
 </div>

-A basic Aura install looks like this:
+A basic Aura install looks like this

 {% highlight bash %}
-.

 ├── bin
 ├── lib
 ├── opt